amit221/mongodb-denormalized-data-sync/README.md

 3. It has a plan A and B to recover after a crash.

-4. It gives you an easy way to create dependncies with no worries of handling them.
+4. It gives you an easy way to create dependencies with no worries of handling them.

-5. After declaring Your dependncies you can retroactive sync your data.
+5. After declaring Your dependencies you can retroactively sync your data.